 1. When respirator use begins, the HEADS-UP DISPLAY will initialize and illuminate all five lights for twenty (20) seconds.
 Operation of all five lights must be verified every time respirator use is begun and with every REGULAR OPERATIONAL INSPECTION.
+If the lights do not operate as described here, do not use the respirator.
+Remove the respirator from service and tag for repair by authorized

-FIGURE 1 Heads-Up Display
+FIGURE 1 HEADS-UP DISPLAY

 - 2. After initialization, the rectangular indicator lights will show the level of the air supply in the cylinder as follows: - a) FULL cylinder is indicated by the two green lights glowing near the center of the display. - b) THREE-QUARTERS cylinder is indicated by a single green light glowing. - c) ONE-HALF cylinder is indicated by the yellow light flashing slowly at once a second. - d) ONE-QUARTER cylinder end of service time indicator is indicated by the red light at the far left flashing rapidly at ten times a second.
 WHEN THIS WARNING LIGHT IS FLASHING RAPIDLY, THE USER MUST LEAVE THE HAZARDOUS ATMOSPHERE IMMEDIATELY. - 3.
-When the batteries require changing, the round LOW BATTERY indicator at the far right of the display will light for twenty (20) seconds and then begin to flash slowly at once a second.
+The HEADS-UP DISPLAY has an automatic brightness control that dims the DISPLAY in low light situations and returns the DISPLAY to full brightness in bright light situations. - 4.
+When the batteries require changing, the round LOW BATTERY indicator at the right of the display will light for twenty (20) seconds and then begin to flash slowly at once a second.
 When the LOW BATTERY indicator is actuated, the batteries still have sufficient life to operate the HEADS-UP DISPLAY longer than the longest duration cylinder installed on the respirator.
 However, the batteries must be changed immediately upon termination of use of the respirator, or before reentry into a hazardous atmosphere.
 See the BATTERY REPLACEMENT section of this instruction.